ncipollo/git-ops/README.md

 // Create a git client (uses SSH config from environment) let client = GitClient::new()?;

+// Clone a repository (SSH or HTTPS detected automatically) client.clone("git@github.com:user/repo.git", Path::new("/path/to/repo"))?;

-// Pull changes from an existing repository client.pull(Path::new("/path/to/repo"))?;
+// Pull changes
+client.pull(Path::new("/path/to/repo"))?;

 // Checkout a branch